onmomo/squeeze-plex-hub/README.md

    yarn dev
    ```

-## Container Run Instructions
+## Container Build Instructions

-To run the application in a container using Docker:
+To build the application in a container using Docker:

 1. Build the Docker image:

    ```
-   docker build -t squeeze-plex-hub .
+   docker build -t squeeze-plex-hub . --build-arg APP_VERSION=1.2.3
    ```

+   Check the `Dockerfile` for all supported build arguments.

 2. Run the container:
    ```
-   docker run -p 3000:3000 squeeze-plex-hub
+   docker run --rm -p 3000:3000 squeeze-plex-hub
    ```

 The application will be available at `http://localhost:3000`.

-The image is available for amd64 and arm64 platforms.
+Alternatively, use the published multi-arch image: `onmomo/squeeze-plex-hub:latest`

 ## Disclaimer